karlhulme/jsonotron/workspaces/jss/docs.autogen.md

           }
         ]
       },
-      "documentation": "The co-ordinates must be specified in a counter-clockwise direction.
-The last co-ordinate\nshould be a duplicate of the first co-ordinate.
-This means the minimum number of\nelements in the co-ordinate array is 4."
+      "documentation": "An array of arrays.
+The outer array must contain at least 4 elements, with the first one repeated last.
+Each inner array should be 2 elements with longitude first and latitude second."
     }
   },
   "required": [